epearsoe/Dynomite-II/README.md

 The version 5 design has 2 build options which are described in the Bill of Materials.txt file.
 The 2 options were to test sound quality.
 Currently in my opinion Option 2 produces the clearest sound.
 If I find any way to improve Option 1 in the future I will update this README.

 I used my worst Colecovision cartridge to mount the required RCA jacks and potentiometer.
-I am working on a 3D printable cartridge design for this project so hopefully in the future no additional original Colecovision cartridges will need to be sacrificed.
+John Lunday was kind enough to provide a 3D printable cartridge design for this project so hopefully in the future no additional original Colecovision cartridges will need to be sacrificed.
+The STL file is located in the "Cartridge" folder in this project.

 The ADAM DSK image file /Media/Dynomite Sound Digitizer.dsk is a hacked version of the original TriSyd software with a new title screen and intro sound file that was recorded and then digitized with the Dynomite II SDC.
 Other than that the software is the same.